Legal software comparisons

 What is this legal compare hub for?

 It is for firms already in shortlist mode.
-Use it to decide which direct comparison to open next based on the actual buying question: broader legal-suite replacement or a better client-facing workflow around the matter.
+Use it to decide which direct comparison to open next based on the actual buying question: suite consolidation or a modern practice system around live matters, client portals, records, notes, tasks, reminders, and status.

 Does Matter replace Clio, LEAP, Smokeball, Actionstep, or PracticeEvolve outright?